anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

 ### Future Work

-- Longer training times, the best performing agent was trained for a total of 15 hours and only reached 10,674 episodes
+- Longer training times - the best performing agent was trained for a total of 15 hours and only reached 10,674 episodes
 - Implement [prioritized experience replay](https://arxiv.org/abs/1511.05952)
 - Train an agent which never dies in the Flappy Bird environment